cvdabbeele/cloudOneOnAWS/README.md

 ## Requirements       -----DO READ-----
 **Shared AWS Accounts**   <br/>
-If you share an AWS account with a co-worker, make sure that you both use **different regions**
+If you share an AWS account with a co-worker, make sure that:
+- you both use **different regions**
+- you both use different project names and that project name is not a subset of the other one: eg cloudone and cloudone01 would be bad, but cloudone01 and cloudone02 would be fine  (I know... there is room for improvement here)

 The AWS Region that you will use must have:
 - **one "free" VPC "slot"**